dagadbm/load-monitoring-challenge/README.md

 `npm i --prefix back-end`
 `npm i --prefix front-end`

-Run each project in a separate terminal or appeend an `&` at the end of each command `npm run start --prefix front-end`
+Run each project in a separate terminal or append an `&` at the end of each command `npm run start --prefix front-end`
 `npm run start --prefix back-end`